-The company says the cups - which are typically red-themed - will be in stores Wednesday.
+The company says the cups — which are typically red-themed — will be in stores Wednesday.
 A cup sleeve to go with the cup will be red.

-A plainer red cup in 2015 spurred an outcry from critics upset that it lacked snowflakes, reindeer or specific symbols of Christmas.
+A plainer red cup from 2015 spurred an outcry from critics upset that it lacked snowflakes, reindeer or specific symbols of Christmas.
 Even President Donald Trump, who was a candidate at the time, suggested boycotting the chain.

 This year the cups feature splashes of red and green amid illustrations of presents, snowflakes and a Christmas tree with star on top.
 But the black-and white illustration is mainly blank for customers to personalize.
-Seattle-based Starbucks Corp. says most of its U.S. stores will have colored pencils for people to borrow.